What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 Women in pregnancy have bleeding gums because

-During pregnancy, some women’s gums bleed that’s is also plaque induces gingivitis, which is due to a hormonal imbalance in which blood flow to the gingiva or gums increases and causes it to be more sensitive, irritable, and swollen.
+During pregnancy, some women’s gums bleed which is also plaque-induced gingivitis, which is due to a hormonal imbalance in which blood flow to the gingiva or gums increases and causes it to be more sensitive, irritable, and swollen.

 Also, this hormonal imbalance affects the body’s normal response to the bacteria which can lead to severe conditions.